 Published on February 13th, 2009 | by Kay Sexton1

 You need to make nut butter in an average temperature, so not on a really hot day or a bitterly cold one.
 This is because butters are temperature sensitive and you’ll get the wrong consistency if you make it in very hot or cold conditions and then eat it in normal ones.

-Put the nutmeats in a food processor and chop or pulse until the nuts become very fine.
+1. Put the nuts into your food processor and chop or pulse until the nuts become very fine.
 Use a spatula to scrape down tiny particles that build up on sides and continue processing.

 You can make a stronger flavored butter by dry roasting any of the nuts.
-Simply spread the nuts out on a dry baking sheet and toast at 170/350 for around five minutes before stirring and then continuing to roast for another five minutes, checking constantly so they don’t scorch.
+Simply spread the nuts out on a dry baking sheet and toast at 350F for around five minutes before stirring and then continuing to roast for another five minutes, checking constantly so they don’t scorch.
 This form of nut butter will probably need more oil and is good if you want a savory version as you can add a few strong dried herbs or even chili flakes to make the mixture more intense and grown up.
 Put the nuts or herbs in with the browning nuts to boost flavour, allow the ingredients to cool before processing.

 Alternatively, sweeten any nut butter with ingredients to your taste, such as raw chocolate, maple syrup, cinnamon or honey.

 For Valentine’s Day, why not spread some heart-shaped toast with a home-made nut butter and serve with sliced red apples?
 It’s a heart-healthy treat for your loved ones.

 Keep up with the latest sustainable food news by signing up for our free newsletter.
 CLICK HERE to sign up!